An extended Gauss-Newton method for full waveform inversion: NUMERICAL EXAMPLES

 \subsection{Camembert model example}

-We consider the challenging ``Camembert" model \citep{Gauthier_1986_TDN} to test the robustness of the proposed method with respect to the initial model and to show its fast convergence rate.
-The subsurface model contains a circular anomaly of velocity 4.6 km/s embedded in a homogeneous background of velocity 4.0 km/s (Figure \ref{Camembert}a).
-The dimensions of the model are 4.8 km in distance and 6 km in depth, and the grid spacing is 35.5 m.
-The crosshole acquisition consists of 13 equally spaced sources in the left side of the model and 170 equally spaced receivers deployed vertically on the opposite side, simulating a crosshole seismic experiment.
-The source signature is a 10~Hz Ricker wavelet.
-The diameter of the anomaly is relatively large which makes the inverse problem posed in the nonlinear regime of FWI.
-In this case, the initial model plays an important role in the convergence of the local optimization algorithms.
-We start the inversion from the homogeneous background model (Figure \ref{Camembert}b) to meet the nonlinear regime of the FWI and perform one cycle of the inversion; that means, we do not follow a multiscale approach and all frequencies in the data (3 Hz - 25 Hz with a 1 Hz frequency interval) are inverted simultaneously.
-The velocity model obtained by 50 iterations of different inversion methods are presented in Figures \ref{Camembert}c-h.
-Utilized inversion methods are the PSD (Figure \ref{Camembert}c), GN (Figure \ref{Camembert}d), EGN solving the reduced FWI (Figure \ref{Camembert}e) and penalty FWI (Figure \ref{Camembert}f), both with zero subsurface offset.
-The zero subsurface offset means that only the diagonal coefficients of $\Delta\bold{m}$ were used as $\delta\bold{m}$.
-We can observe that, due to the sever cycle-skipping, the classical methods (both PSD and GN) failed to recover the model while the EGN methods mitigated efficiently the cycle skipping.
-This can be seen from the reconstructed models by EGN (Figures \ref{Camembert}e-f) which are quite close to the ground truth.
-It should be noted that there is no visual difference between Figures \ref{Camembert}e and f, however, faster convergence rate due to the penalty FWI can be seen from the associated misfit function in Figure \ref{Camembert_conv} (blue curve versus green curve).
-Also, we can see from Figure \ref{Camembert_conv} that the GN has a faster convergence rate than PSD, however, the estimated model, Figure \ref{Camembert}d, includes more artifacts while better fitting the data.
-This shows that both PSD and GN are converging to a stationary point that is only an undesirable local minimum.
-From now on, we do not show the result of GN because the algorithm is inefficient.
+We evaluate the performance of the proposed method using the challenging ``Camembert" model \citep{Gauthier_1986_TDN}.
+This model consists of a circular anomaly with a velocity of 4.6 km/s embedded in a homogeneous background with a velocity of 4.0 km/s (Figure \ref{Camembert}a).
+The dimensions of the model are 4.8 km in distance and 6 km in depth, with a grid spacing of 35.5 m.
+For the crosshole acquisition setup, we deploy 13 equally spaced sources on the left side of the model and 170 equally spaced receivers vertically on the opposite side, simulating a crosshole seismic experiment.
+The source signature used in this study is a 10 Hz Ricker wavelet.
+The presence of a relatively large anomaly diameter makes the inverse problem nonlinear and challenging.
+The convergence of local optimization algorithms in such cases strongly depends on the initial model.
+In this study, we initiate the inversion from the homogeneous background model (Figure \ref{Camembert}b) to ensure that the problem remains in the nonlinear regime of FWI.
+We perform one cycle of inversion, meaning that we do not follow a multiscale approach, and all frequencies in the data (ranging from 3 Hz to 25 Hz with a 1 Hz frequency interval) are inverted simultaneously.